-A: The FAFSA specifically requests that you not report the value of any official retirement accounts on the application, though you do need to report any income you earned in 2015 that you deposited into a retirement account (such as a tax-deferred 401K through your employer).
-The PROFILE does ask that you report the value of all retirement accounts, though most schools only eyeball that figure, and don’t actually use it in the calculation to determine your financial aid eligibility.
+A: The FAFSA specifically requests that you not report the value of any official retirement accounts on the application, though you do need to report any income you earned that you deposited into a retirement account (such as a tax-deferred 401K through your employer).
+The CSS Profile does ask that you report the value of all retirement accounts, though most schools only eyeball that figure, and don't actually use it in the calculation to determine your financial aid eligibility.

 Q: Can I fill out and submit the FAFSA if my student has not yet sent an application to the school?